justakartik/portfolio/README.md

    Add your projects to the portfolio by updating the relevant components in the `app/` directory.

 3. **Modify Styling**:
-   Customize the design by editing the CSS files in the `styles/` folder or directly using Tailwind CSS classes.
+   Customize the design by editing files in the `components/` folder.

 ## Resources and Documentation